Activity: Actual events or actions that take place as part of the project to achieve goals and objectives.

 Project: A planned undertaking or organized set of services designed to achieve specific outcomes that are time-limited.
 (Note: A successful project may become an ongoing program of the organization.)

-Short-term Goal: Occurs during the funding period.
+Short-term Outcome: Occurs during the funding period or during program implementation.